 Sergiev Posad, a city near Moscow, is famous for its Trinity Lavra, one of the most important and one of the largest monasteries in Russia established in the 14th century.
 The Lavra is believed to be the spiritual centre of the Russian Orthodox Church.

 Take one of several regional and suburban trains to Sergiev Posad from Moscow’s Yaroslavsky terminal.
-One-way ticket costs about RUR 150, travel time is roughly one hour or one and half hours.
+The travel time is roughly one hour or one and half hours.

 Besides the monastery with its impressive churches, which is very close to the station, see also the Museum of Toys.
-The museum is closed on every Monday and Tuesday and on the last Friday of each month, ticket prices start from RUR 250.
+The museum is closed on every Monday and Tuesday and on the last Friday of each month.

 Try blini (pancakes) at Russki Dvorik (Russian Yard) restaurant and by a souvenir soap bar at their shop.